-New chair Luthra to lead Cricket Scotland rebuild
+Luthra to lead Cricket Scotland rebuild

-Cricket Scotland appoint Anjan Luthra as chair for organisation rebuild after racism report
+Cricket Scotland appoint Anjan Luthra as chair for rebuild after racism report

 Last updated on .From the section Cricket